taylorhakes/painless/DOCUMENTATION.md

     }
 });
 ```
 The helper function takes a single JS Object.
-The keys are the names of the event you want to listen to.
+The keys are the names of the events you want to listen to.
 The values are functions that are passed the data associated with the event.
 The return value **MUST BE A STRING**.
 It is sent to the console.
 #### Event Types
 ##### `test.end` - When a test finishes